Mweo-Bruce/zero_day/README.md

 # ALX - Software Engineering course.
 Vagrant!
-Project is based on Vagrant
+Project is based on Vagrant, whatever that is.